tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/生命周期管理/生命周期概述_intl_en.md

 #### One-way transition

-Data transition is one-way (STANDARD > STANDARD_IA > ARCHIVE, or STANDARD > ARCHIVE) and cannot be in the reversed way.
+Data transition is one-way (STANDARD > STANDARD_IA > ARCHIVE, or STANDARD > ARCHIVE) and cannot be done reversely.
 You can only call [PUT Object - Copy](https://intl.cloud.tencent.com/document/product/436/10881) (for non-ARCHIVED/DEEP ARCHIVE only) or [POST Object restore ](https://intl.cloud.tencent.com/document/product/436/12633) (for ARCHIVE and DEEP ARCHIVE only) to restore data from a colder storage class to a hotter one.

 #### Eventual consistency